unstoppabledomains/decentralized-websites/examples/README.md

 **Notes**

-- They inline CSS and styles are the options available to update in
+- The inline CSS styles are the options available to update in the website builder
 - SVG Icons are inlined so that colors can be updated

 ## Using JS Frameworks